At Vital Home Health Services, our registered carers visit lots of seniors in their homes to offer physical support, health advice and a willing ear.

 Of course, it’s critical to think about what we eat and drink as we get older, and the emphasis on staying healthy increases.
 Yet, this is not only advisable for general health of our body and mind, but it matters to our mouths too.
 Certain food and drink plays havoc on our oral health and can quickly lead to problems if not kept to a minimum.

 When it comes to diet, we recommend the following to our aged care customers:

-- Drink plenty of water
+- Drink plenty of water EVERY DAY

-- Limit sugary foods and drinks
+- Limit your intake of sugary foods and drinks

 - Choose healthy snacks, e.g. fruits and vegetables

 Most of us know how important it is to brush our teeth.
 Yet it is not only the teeth in need of brushing but the area around our teeth too.
 Particularly for seniors with their own teeth or dentures, practising a full oral hygiene procedure in the mouth lowers the risk of gum disease and other chronic conditions.